idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 Typically, the resulting file still needs source preparation before translation, or at least some final layout editing after file export.

-Offline tools with PDF conversion capabilities include: [WPS PDF to Word Converter](https://www.wps.com/pdf-to-word) (paid, free for 5 page documents, Windows, tested with excellent results), [Foxit's PhantomPDF](https://www.foxitsoftware.com/pdf-editor/%29) (paid, Windows, PDF editor, PDF to Word), [Adobe Acrobat Pro DC](https://acrobat.adobe.com/us/en/acrobat/pricing.html?promoid=DZTH12D8&mv=other) (paid, Windows, Mac, PDF editor, OCR, PDF to Word, Word, Excel, or PowerPoint to PDF), [Wondershare PDFelement](https://pdf.wondershare.com/pdfelement/) (paid, Windows, Mac, PDF editor, OCR, PDF to Word), [PDF Architect](http://www.pdfforge.org/pdfarchitect/download) (paid, Windows, PDF editor, OCR, PDF to Word), [Solid Converter](http://www.soliddocuments.com/pdf/-to-word-converter/304/1) (paid, Windows and Mac), [Nitro](https://www.gonitro.com/home-1#) (paid, Windows, PDF editor, PDF to Word), [PDFSam](https://pdfsam.org/) (paid for PDF to word, OCR and other stuff on Windows / free cross-platform utility for basic editing tasks, such as splitting and merging PDFs), [Ableword](http://www.ableword.net/pdftoword.html) (free, Windows, Word and PDF editor, PDF to Word), [Sejda Desktop](https://www.sejda.com/desktop) (free/paid, Windows, Mac, GNU/Linux, PDF editor, PDF to Word, Word to PDF, also online version) and [ABBY PDF Transformer+](https://www.abbyy.com/download/pdft_plus/) (still available for a free 30-day /100 pages trial, but not offered for purchase as a separate product.
+Offline tools with PDF conversion capabilities include: [WPS PDF to Word Converter](https://www.wps.com/pdf-to-word) (paid, free for 5 page documents, Windows, tested with excellent results), [Foxit's PhantomPDF](https://www.foxitsoftware.com/pdf-editor/) (paid, Windows, Mac, PDF editor, PDF to Word), [Adobe Acrobat Pro DC](https://acrobat.adobe.com/us/en/acrobat/pricing.html?promoid=DZTH12D8&mv=other) (paid, Windows, Mac, PDF editor, OCR, PDF to Word, Word, Excel, or PowerPoint to PDF), [Wondershare PDFelement](https://pdf.wondershare.com/pdfelement/) (paid, Windows, Mac, PDF editor, OCR, PDF to Word), [PDF Architect](https://www.pdfforge.org/pdfarchitect/personal) (paid, Windows, PDF editor, OCR, PDF to Word), [Solid Converter](http://www.soliddocuments.com/pdf/-to-word-converter/304/1) (paid, Windows and Mac), [Nitro](https://www.gonitro.com/home-1#) (paid, Windows, PDF editor, PDF to Word), [PDFSam](https://pdfsam.org/) (paid for PDF to word, OCR and other stuff on Windows / free cross-platform utility for basic editing tasks, such as splitting and merging PDFs), [Ableword](http://www.ableword.net/pdftoword.html) (free, Windows, Word and PDF editor, PDF to Word), [Sejda Desktop](https://www.sejda.com/desktop) (free/paid, Windows, Mac, GNU/Linux, PDF editor, PDF to Word, Word to PDF, also online version) and [ABBY PDF Transformer+](https://www.abbyy.com/download/pdft_plus/) (still available for a free 30-day /100 pages trial, but not offered for purchase as a separate product.
 Now its functionality is included in [ABBYY FineReader](https://www.abbyy.com/finereader/)).
 [Microsoft Word](https://support.office.com/en-us/article/Edit-PDF-content-in-Word-b2d1d729-6b79-499a-bcdb-233379c2f63a) (2013 and later, on Windows) also offers the ability to turn a PDF into an editable document.
 [LibreOffice](https://libreoffice.org/) does this as well, but text appears within text boxes, which only makes it usable for PDF editing, not document preparation.
 For simple text extraction, you can also use the free [Adobe Reader](https://get.adobe.com/reader/otherversions/) and other PDF readers.